jamiejamiebobamie/pegaFlashcards/notes.md

 	question shape flow actions
 	field validation
 	flows that create child cases
-The an offline-enabled mobile app’s synchronization process can
+An offline-enabled mobile app’s synchronization process can affect
-	affect performance
+	performance and strain
-	strain server resources
+	server resources.
 What two things should you keep in mind when designing apps for offline mode?
 	making essential elements available offline for a consistent user experience ensuring synchronizations are fast and efficient.